kebaldwi/DNAC-TEMPLATES/LABS/LAB-J-Wireless-Automation/module2-wlans.md

 </details>

+### 2. Building a Identity PreShared Key (iPSK) Wireless LAN

+In this subsection we will build a Wireless LAN for Identity iPSK authentication.
+Click on the arrow below to expand and follow to complete the tasks.

 <details open>
-<summary> 2.
-Building a WLAN with a Identity Pre-Shared Key (iPSK) - in Development</summary>
+<summary> Building a WLAN with a Identity Pre-Shared Key (iPSK)</summary>

-### Building a Identity PreShared Key (iPSK) Wireless LAN

-In this subsection we will build a Wireless LAN for PSK authentication.

 #### Step 1 - ***Create SSID***